GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

     Notice that for paired-end reads we have to stream both reads to yak twice!

-If you haven't already, execute your yak command in slurm (takes about 2 minutes).
+If you haven't already, execute your yak script using slurm (takes about 2 minutes).
 !!! terminal "code"

     ```bash
-    nano yak.sl
+    sbatch yak.sl
     ```

 When you are done you get out a non-human readable file.
 It doesn't need to be tarred or gzipped, and nothing else needs to be done in order to use it.